yuanyuan-qwq/Project-Machine-Learning/README.md

+objectives of this project are shown as below:
+1. To identify the major medium for a company to promote a product or service.
+2. To predict the sales based on different separation of budget.

 Linear regression may predict to find out the optimal medium for boosting sales while reducing the budget to a minimum